 Convenience for everyone on board is addressed with four USB ports in the cabin, two front and two rear.
 Of these, three are USB-C standard and can be used for device charging.
 Where specified, the wireless phone charger has 50 per cent faster operation, while there is now wireless connection for smartphone integration using Apple CarPlay.
 Wired connection using Android Auto is also provided.

-Will I be able to use the Lexus Link mobile app with the new NX?
+Will I be able to use the Lexus Link mobile app?

 A wider range of services and functions can be accessed remotely using the Lexus Link app, for example locking or unlocking the car and activating the air conditioning system to pre-warm or cool the cabin prior to a journey – a function that’s standard across the new NX range.
 Owners of the NX 450h+ plug-in hybrid can use the app to monitor charging progress, scheduling and settings.